les1208/lab-02/README.md

 - As a user, I want to view the images on the page so that I can browse the photo collection.

+Number and name of feature: Feat Diplay images

+Estimate of time needed to complete: 4 hours

+Start time: 1830 3/25

+Finish time: 1300 3/28

+Actual time needed to complete: 10 hours

 #### What are we going to implement?

 Given that a user opens the application in the browser